ionspin/kotlin-multiplatform-libsodium/README.md

 This is an extremely early release, currently only consisting of Blake2b and SHA256 and 512.

+API is very opinionated, ment to be used on both encrypting and decrypting side.
+The idea is that API leaves less room for errors when using it.

 ## Notes & Roadmap

 **The API will move fast and break often until v1.0**